sqroot-eu/sqroot.eu/_posts/2017/2017-04-28-girlfriend-puzzle.md

 Knowing that my girlfriend likes brainy games and it being a while since I last built something, I decided to make her a custom puzzle: a 7x7cm mystery box that, when solved, reveals a secret message.

-{% picture 2017/girlfriend-puzzle/box-4.jpg alt="Completed puzzle" %}
+{% asset 2017/girlfriend-puzzle/box-4.jpg alt="Completed puzzle" %}

 ## Design